mahedee/articles/how-to-AI-Bot-With-LUIS.md

 * From your ```OnMessageActivityAsync``` remove reply component and Use logger if required anythoing to acknowledgement.

-## Step14: Re-Building Project and Test on Emulator
+## Step14: Re-Building Project and Testing on Emulator
 * Now rebuild your project and run.
 * Test with your Bot Framework Emulator, enjoy.